SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/Architecture_Report/ARCHITECTURE_METRICS.md

    has been reported anecdotally on NVIDIA's forums; a 4-hour soak test is a prerequisite before deployment.

-All four would be reasonable next deliverables for this project.
+All four would be reasonable future scope of this project.

 ---